-During the construction of a capital improvement project, change orders may be utilized.
+Capital project design and construction management processes include change order management and administration.
 A construction contract change order, according to established industry definitions, is a written alteration that is issued to modify or amend a contract or purchase order.
-It can be bilateral (agreed to by all parties) or a unilateral (the public agency orders a contract change without the consent of the contractor) request that directs the contractor to make changes to the contracted scope of work or project's specifications.
+It can be a bilateral request (agreed to by all parties or a unilateral request (the public agency orders a contract change without the consent of the contractor).
 For construction contracts, the primary reason for a change order is the unanticipated conditions encountered during construction that were not covered by the drawings, plans, or specifications of the project.
 Change orders at Valley Water can result in modifications to the established project specifications, schedule, cost, or scope of work, among other things.